-9.5.
-Removing Grate components.
+9.5 Removing Grate components.
 1. Remove the riddling/shaker knob by unscrewing from the operating rod.
 2. Unscrew the operating rod from the underside of the centre rotating grate section using a 10mm AF spanner.
 3. Lift out the two grate sections and the operating rod.

-9.6.
-Removing Flue Spigot Collar.
+9.6 Removing Flue Spigot Collar.
 Unscrew 4 x M6 securing screws from inside the firebox and remove spigot collar.
 When re-assembling either use a suitable fireproof gasket or fire cement.

-9.7.
-Removing Outer Casing.
+9.7 Removing Outer Casing.
 1. Unscrew 2 x M6 screws securing lower casing to stove legs.
 2. Unscrew and remove 4 x M4 screws from both left and right upper casing brackets.
 Remove the brackets from the firebox itself to allow removal of the casing as easily as possible.

-9.8.
-Door Hinge Adjustment.
+9.8 Door Hinge Adjustment.
 Door alignment may be adjusted by slackening the door hinge securing screws and re-positioning the hinge to suit.
 This will adjust the horizontal alignment.
 For front-back alignment carefully adjust the hinges mounted on the stove body.
 Check the door seals with a paper strip all around after any adjustment to prove they are still sealing correctly.
-NOTE: It is important that the door is adjusted correctly for the door latches to work correctly.
-Please also make sure that the latches are operating as they should and adjust the spring latches or the latch pins on the stove body are adjusted as required.

-9.9.
-Smoke Control Air Limiter.
+9.9 Smoke Control Air Limiter.
 1. If the stove is to be used to burn seasoned wood logs in a Smoke Control Zone in the UK, the Smoke Control air limiter bracket must be fitted.
 This bracket prevents the air control being completely closed when the stove is used to burn wood.
 To change to smokeless coal operation the door must be opened and the lever deliberately lifted and moved from the wood control side (left) to the coal control side (right) before lighting the fire.
 2. To attach or remove the bracket, use the 2 x M6 cap screws provided as shown.
 Do not lean the stove forwards when moving it to access this control bracket as it will likely damage the air control lever.
 Either fit without moving the stove or tilt it left, right or to the rear.

-9.10.
-Maintenance of air control valve.
+9.10 Maintenance of air control valve.
 The main air control valve is mounted underneath the air plenum chamber which is fixed immediately beneath the ash pit.
 To access this for thorough cleaning and re-lubrication firstly remove the outside air box.
 Invert the firebox for access.
 To remove the outside air box remove 2 x screws from bottom of firebox and 2 x screws from rear of firebox, remove locking nuts and air control lever from spindle and lift off the outside air box.
 Other components can now be removed as required.

-9.11.
-Adjusting Door Latch.
+9.11 Adjusting Door Latch.
 If the door latches click back into their closed position when opening the door then they need a simple adjustment to correct positioning in relation to the door latch pins mounted on the stove body.
 Loosen the fixing screws slightly and then slide the latch assembly towards the edge of the door (towards the latch pin mounted on the stove body).
 Re-tighten in the new position.
 If the latch still does not click fully open when opening the door proceed to adjust the pin position on the stove body as follows:

-9.12.
-Adjusting Latch Pins (mounting on stove body).
+9.12 Adjusting Latch Pins (mounting on stove body).
 The latch pin can be adjusted to enable the latch assembly on the door to catch fully.
 Firstly slacken the mounting screws slightly.
 Now tap the end of the bracket towards the centre of the stove.
 This will increase engagement with the door latch forks.
 Now re-tighten the bracket fixing screws.